software-engineering-at-home/content/TOPICS.md

 ## Programming

-Abstract symbol manipulation is at the core of automation - to be able to take an idea, a process, and then automate it often requires writing code - programming is a vast field of a approaches which explores how we interact with computers through code.
+Programming is a vast field of a approaches which explores how we interact with computers through code; everything from abstract symbol manipulation, data structures, APIs, algorithms, linting, and code quality.

 ### Topics